First of the Few

 Robinson started by explaining how he got into professional cycling on the continent of Europe at a time when very few British people, other than in the two World Wars, had ever been there.
 “For 1955 I got offers from the two best British professional teams, BSA and Hercules, and I chose Hercules because they offered me twice the money.

-“Then the way I heard it the cycling journalist Jock Wadley, the boss of Hercules and Len White, who was a sports journalist with a national newspaper, got drunk at the 1954 world championships, although I can’t imagine Jock drunk.
+“Then the way I heard it the cycling journalist Jock Wadley, the boss of Hercules and Ron White, who was a sports journalist with the Daily Express, got drunk at the 1954 world championships, although I can’t imagine Jock drunk.
 Anyway the three of them decided it was about time we had a British team in the Tour de France.
 So Hercules took us to France on January 18th 1955 to train and race and be just like the continentals, and prepare properly for the Tour de France.”